 you can involuntarily be auditioning for a major motion picture or TV show.

-More often or not, comics find themselves at this type of audition as a result of a casting director spotting their act in a comedy club.
+More often than not, comics find themselves at this type of audition as a result

 At that point, the comic must change gears, and prep for a formal audition.

 Many comics are thrown off by the sudden lack of control since they will not be doing their honed comedy club act.

 Now the comic will be presenting an unfamiliar script and performing it in front of just a few folks.

 Yes: these days, the casting director will video the audition to later observe how the camera sees you.

 Not at all what the human eye sees in real life!

 Warning: there is an exaggerated assertion that an actor or comic must never look at a script before an audition.